openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/code-of-conduct.md

 ## Expected Behavior

-### Appreciate and Accommodate Our Similarities and Differences
+### Appreciate and Accommodate our Similarities and Differences

 OMF members come from many cultures and backgrounds.
 Be respectful of people with different cultural practices and beliefs.
 Work to acknowledge your own biases, prejudices, and discriminatory practices.
 Think of others’ needs and learn to appreciate their point of view.
 Use preferred titles (including preferred pronouns).
 Respect people’s right to privacy and confidentiality.
 Be open to both learning from and educating others.